LanternD/Quectel-debug-log-decoder/README.md

 # Limitations

+- The UEs with HiSillicon chipset only (such as BC95 and BC28).
-- The UEs from other manufacturers are not applicable (Quectel only!).
+- The UEs with Qualcomm chipset should support QXDM by default (no other software needed).
-- Need more frendily display format.
+- The display format is not quite friendly.

 # Requirements